 PS: If you want to know how to eat at Dalle Valle for even cheaper, scroll down to the end of this post!

 Drinks: Dive Bars & Happy Hours

 Going out in Copenhagen can be expensive, especially when it comes to drinks.
-A draught beer can easily cost upwards of 30 DKK and you’ll hardly ever find cocktails for less than 100 DKK.
-One of the cheapest places to drink are usually the hostels around town, as well as the various Irish pubs in Copenhagen.
+Draught beer can easily cost upwards of 30 DKK and you’ll hardly ever find cocktails for less than 100 DKK.
+One of the cheapest places to drink is usually the hostels around town, as well as the various Irish pubs in Copenhagen.

 Alternatively, I strongly recommend that you check out one of the traditional Danish dive bars in Copenhagen, also known as a bodega.
 These are usually full of locals and the beer is cheap.
 I recommend Eiffel Bar, but be aware that it might be hard to get a seat!
 Here you can get a beer for only 18-22 DKK.

 For cocktails, seek out bars that have happy hours.
 There aren’t too many of them in the city, but some include the Hard Rock Cafe, Zefside, and Boutique Lize.

 Of course, one of the easiest ways to stay on a budget is to cook your own food rather than eating out.
 If you have access to a kitchen, you can cook a few simple meals at home.
 But even if you’re staying in a hotel, you can easily skip the expensive hotel breakfast and pick up a couple of snacks instead.